RTEMS/rtems-docs/ada_user/ada_user.rst

 host driver.
 The below routines must be used to access I/O space.
-The address given to the functions is not the PCI I/O addresses, the caller must have translated PCI I/O addresses (available in the PCI BARs) into a BSP or host driver custom address, see :ref:`PCI Library Access functions <PCI-Library-Access-functions>` for how addresses are translated.
+The address given to the functions is not the PCI I/O addresses, the caller must have translated PCI I/O addresses (available in the PCI BARs) into a BSP or host driver custom address, see `Access functions`_ for how addresses are translated.

 .. code:: c

     /* Read a register over PCI I/O Space \*/